 Our next special, one-off tour is on Friday, April 25th, 5:45pm.
 We are very happy to offer a rare visit to the Chicago Temple building’s skyscraper terrace and a “Chapel in the Sky.”
 So please join us for the “Exclusive Temple Tour with Views and a Toast!”
+(If you could not make it to this special event, we visit the Chicago Temple almost every day on the Loop Interior Architecture Walking Tour.

 This is our third time offering this special event architecture tour of the Chicago Temple to the public.
 It also might be our last since the senior pastor is retiring.
 We do not know who the next resident of the three-story penthouse overlooking downtown Chicago will be.
 Nor do we know if the person will enjoy having random people hang out on their terrace – rightfully so!